apache/paimon/docs/content/concepts/primary-key-table.md

 * `nested-update`:
   The nested-update function collects multiple rows into one array<row> (so-called 'nested table').
 It supports ARRAY<ROW> data types.

+* `avg`:
+  The avg function calculates the average by aggregating the values across multiple rows.
+It supports INTEGER data types.

   Use `fields.<field-name>.nested-key=pk0,pk1;...` to specify the primary keys of the nested table.
 If no keys, row will be appended to array<row>.

   An example: